Table of Contents

 While they have always played a pivotal role in business success, the terms ‘data report’ or ‘business report’ haven’t exactly been synonymous with creativity or innovation.
-Data reporting is often seen as a necessary evil created by analysts and consultants to offer functional operational insights.
+Data reporting and analysis is often seen as a necessary evil created by analysts and consultants to offer functional operational insights.
 As such, the term usually conjures up images of static PDFs, old-school PowerPoint slides, and big tables.
-Usually created with past data without any room for generating real-time or predictive insights, data reports were deemed obsolete, consisting of numerous external and internal files, without proper data management processes at hand.
+Usually created with past data without any room for generating real-time or predictive insights, static data reports were deemed obsolete, consisting of numerous external and internal files, without proper data management processes at hand.

 The rise of innovative report tools means you can create report data that people are compelled to read and that will offer a wealth of business-boosting value.
 If you utilize business intelligence correctly, not only you will be able to connect your data dots, but take control of your data across the company and improve your bottom line.

-Here, we will consider the question, ‘what is a data report?’, explore how to arrange report data, and provide the best possible data reports examples, all created with modern software.
-Without further ado, read on to see why data reports matter and our top data reporting tips.
+Here, we will consider the question, ‘what is a data report?’, explore how to arrange the reporting of data, and provide the best possible data reports examples, all created with modern software.
+Without further ado, read on to see why our top data reporting tips.

 What Is a Data Report?

-A data report is an evaluation tool used to assess past, present, and future business information while keeping track of the overall performance of a company.
-It combines various business data and usually used both on an operational or strategic level of decision-making.
+A data report is an analytical tool used to display past, present, and future data to efficiently track and optimize the performance of a company.
+It combines various sources of information and is usually used both on an operational or strategic level of decision-making.

 As mentioned, these reports had features of static presentation of data, manually written or calculated, but with the introduction of modern processes such as dashboard reporting, they have developed into an invaluable resource to successfully manage your sales processes, marketing data, even robust manufacturing analytics and numerous other business processes needed to stay on top of the pack.